As The Scandals Mount, Conservatives Turn On Scott Pruitt

 Conservative condemnation of Pruitt's behavior has stepped up as Pruitt's ethical problems have deepened.

-The American Future Fund, a political nonprofit affiliated with Koch network, is running a campaign-style television ad calling Pruitt a "swamp monster" and using a clip of President Trump when he hosted "The Apprentice" saying "You're fired."
+The American Future Fund, a political nonprofit, is running a campaign-style television ad calling Pruitt a "swamp monster" and using a clip of President Trump when he hosted "The Apprentice" saying "You're fired."

 A scathing editorial published by the National Review said, "we are now at a point where a good week for Pruitt sees only one report of behavior that is bizarre or venal."